DanielePassabi/BDT_Project_2021/README.md

 ### *Final App: Predict Tender Winner*

-The final application is based on the following configuration files and scripts.
+The final application is based on the following configuration files and scripts:

+---

+## License

+Data used is licensed under a Creative Common Attribution - ShareAlike 4.0 International (CC BY-SA 4.0).
+[More info here](https://creativecommons.org/licenses/by-sa/4.0/).

+It is attributed to the italian Autorità Nazionale Anticorruzione (ANAC).

+Original version of data can be found [here](https://dati.anticorruzione.it/opendata/dataset?page=1).

+---